New York Times, February 28, 2026: “Ayatollah Ali Khamenei, Autocratic Cleric Who Made Iran a Regional Power, Is Dead at 86”:

 I read Karl Marx closely.
 Some of my fellow Marxists forget Marx when it’s convenient.
 You all know the mechanism: the narrative superstructure serves the interest.
 What gets foregrounded – the beard, the smile, the poetry – and what gets backgrounded is never neutral.
 It’s selection bias dressed up as multi-perspective objectivity and eloquence.

 If I learned one thing from Das Kapital, it is that interest controls that lens.
 What you choose to put in the first paragraph is the tell.
-What you omit, or bury at the bottom of the piece, tells more.
-He exported death, you cowardly rags.
+What you omit, or bury at the bottom of the piece, says more.
+He exported death, you disgusting rag.
 Here’s the omitted ledger that actually defined the man who held absolute power from 1989 until last week:

 The poetry was real enough.
 It defines Khamenei’s 37-year rule just as much as Hitler’s watercolor hobby defined his.
 Yet these respected journals lead with the his “easy smile” the same way they opened Baghdadi obits with “austere religious scholar.”